How to mount pegboard

 - Takedown the pegboard from the wall and make sure that only one side of the command strip remains fastened to the wall.
 Press the command strips on the wall once again for 30 seconds each.

-- After waiting for one hour now, you can line up the bar directly on the command strips.
+- After waiting for one hour, you can line up the bar directly on the command strips.
 Press it for 30 seconds each.
 Screw back the pegboard on the bar.
-Press the pegboard into the wall for some time and then start using it.
+Press the pegboard into the wall for some time and start using it.

 How to install pegboard on concrete wall